 Funny things, Visa – The Giant Network, has no information regarding Sandro.
 What is Sandro’s occupation, how much Sandro makes money, Does Sandro has the capability to pay his debt?
 What Visa does, simply, forward this request to the Issuer of Sandro’s credit card.
 Visa asks the Issuer, Does Sandro deserve to make this transaction?
 This step is called authorization.
 Another funny fact, Visa makes money by doing this.
 The Giant Network set $0.0195 for credit authorizations and $0.0155 if Sandro uses a debit card instead.

-Visa do so – short story short – the merchant complete the transaction.
-The newest generation of console get packed and wrapped.
+Visa do so – short story short – the merchant completes the transaction.
+The newest generation of consoles gets packed and wrapped.